Sendible insights The Best Time to Upload Reels on Instagram for Maximum Reach

 4. Analyse both daily and hourly activity peaks

-This data is always going to be more important than general studies because it reflects the actual behaviour patterns of your target audience.
+This data will always be more important than general studies because it reflects the actual behavior patterns of your target audience.

 Pay attention to both when your followers are online and when they're most active — these can differ significantly.